emcintos/sandbox-control/README.md

+# Sandbox Control

+Welcome to zombo.com ...
+I mean Sandbox Control.

+## Introduction

+A UI to connect to the Control Tower service running in the sandbox environment and spin up, manage, and spin down sandbox stacks.

+## Hackathon TODO

+[x] Get the UI bootstrapped using React
+[x] Get the grid to make a live GET request to Control Tower and fill in existing stack information [x] Get the "+ Add a Stack" button to make a POST call to Control Tower to create a new stack with a body of {:name "Dog Farm's Super Aswesome Sub",:type "alm"}
+[ ] Make the "+ Add a Stack" button pop up a window that has two fields - name, type.
+[ ] Add a "Add" button to the bottom of the "Add a Stack" window that sends a POST request to Control Tower with the information filled out in the two fields - name, type
+[ ] Make the type field a drop down with one possible selection - ALM.
+[ ] Make the status field "live" with colors.
+[ ] Make a grid row clickable.
+Click thru takes you to a new page with the words - "Hello Travler" at the top.
+[ ] Create a stack EDP.
+Need to think through the UI on this still.

+## Create React App Bootstrap Boilerplate Info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>